IgniteUI/igniteui-docfx/en/components/combo.md

 When igxCombo is opened and search input is focused:
 - `ArrowUp` or `Alt` + `ArrowUp` will close the combo drop down and will move focus to the closed combo.

-- `ArrowDown` will move focus from the search input to the first list item.If list is empty and custom values are enabled will move it to the Add new item button.
+- `ArrowDown` will move focus from the search input to the first list item.
+If list is empty and custom values are enabled will move it to the Add new item button.
   > Note: Any other key stroke will be handled by the input.

 When igxCombo is opened and list item is focused: